Ares-Developers/Ares-docs/bugfixes/type2/factoryloadsharing.rst

-.. index:: Factories;  Factory load sharing for factories of the same type rather than just the same ID.
+.. index:: Factories; Factory load sharing for factories of the same type

 ====================
 Factory Load Sharing